FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Experiments

-\myparagraph{Effectiveness of \mymethod{FedSVD} with DP-SGD.} We further evaluate the performance of \mymethod{FedSVD} under DP constraints ($\epsilon = 6$, $\delta = 10^{-5}$). \Cref{tab:glue_private} shows that the performance gain of \mymethod{FedSVD} over FFA-LoRA increases substantially in the DP setting, rising from 1.29 percentage points without privacy to 8.77 percentage points under DP constraints.
-We attribute this improvement to the SVD-based re-initialization in \mymethod{FedSVD}.
-This allows $A$ to capture the principal directions of the aggregated updates more reliably.
-Furthermore, orthonormal rows of $A$ bound the gradient norm of $B$, making more robust to gradient clipping under DP-SGD. \Cref{fig:glue_private} further demonstrates the effectiveness of SVD re-initialization: \mymethod{FedSVD} consistently exhibits better convergence behavior compared to FFA-LoRA across most training rounds.
-Although we observe a slight performance drop on SST-2 after round 80, \mymethod{FedSVD} maintains strong overall accuracy, showing its robustness to DP noise and suitability for real-world federated learning deployments.
+\myparagraph{Effectiveness of \mymethod{FedSVD} with DP-SGD.} We next evaluate the performance of \mymethod{FedSVD} under DP constraints ($\epsilon \in \{ 3,6 \}, \delta=10^{-5}$). \Cref{tab:glue_private} shows that the average gain of \mymethod{FedSVD} over FFA-LoRA increases substantially in the DP settings, \ie, from +1.29 pp without privacy constraints to \textbf{+8.77 pp} with $\epsilon = 6$.
+Even under a stricter privacy budget ($\epsilon = 3$), where the injected noise intensifies and the signal-to-noise ratio of gradients degrades notably, our method still achieves an accuracy improvement of \textbf{+9.63 pp}, demonstrating its robustness to tighter DP constraints.
+We attribute this improvement to the SVD-based re-initialization of \mymethod{FedSVD} which allows $A$ to capture the principal directions of the aggregated updates more reliably.
+Furthermore, orthonormal rows of $A$ bound the gradient norm of $B$ (\cf\;\Cref{eq:gradnorm}), making gradient clipping more robust under DP-SGD settings. \Cref{fig:glue_private} demonstrates the effectiveness of SVD re-initialization: \mymethod{FedSVD} consistently exhibits better convergence behavior compared to FFA-LoRA across most training rounds.
+Although we observe a slight accuracy drop on SST-2 after round 80, \mymethod{FedSVD} maintains strong overall accuracy, which demonstrates its robustness to DP noise and suitability for real-world federated learning deployments.